-Alexander III, son of Greek King Philip of Macedon, is better known by his nickname Alexander the Great.
+Alexander III, son of Greek King Philip of Macedon, is better known with his nickname "the Great."
 Born in 356 B.C. he is considered by most historians to be one of, if not THE, best commanders of the military throughout history.
-Alexander, who was never defeated in battle, controlled the vast majority of the known world through his conquests by the time of his death in 323 B.C.
+Alexander, who was never defeated in battle, controlled a vast empire that spanned most of the known world by the time of his death in 323 B.C. at age 33.

 After his father had unified the many states in Greece, Alexander (who ruled from 336 to 323 B.C.) took to conquering many foreign lands which included Persia, Judea, Syria, Mesopotamia, Egypt and others.
 He also conquered lands as far east as Punjab, India.
 Many times, after conquering a particular territory, he built cities in order to establish his rule.

 Before he died, Alexander the Great made military plans to expand into the Arabian peninsula, after which he would to turn his armies to the west (Carthage, Rome, and the Iberian Peninsula).
 His original vision had been to the east, though, to the ends of the world and the Great Outer Sea, as described by his boyhood tutor Aristotle.
 He died in the palace of Babylon's Nebuchadnezzar II in 323 B.C.
 His early death may have been brought about by poisoning, typhoid fever or possibly alcoholism.

 God prophesied, through Daniel, the reign of this Greek conqueror and what would happen to his vast kingdom after his death (Daniel 8:21-22, 11:3-4).
 It was not passed to his sons nor was the kingdom ruled by any family member.
 Instead, it was divided up between his four chief generals (known in Biblical prophecy as "the four winds of heaven").
 Within fifteen years of his death not one of Alexander's family remained alive.

 His wife Statira was murdered by his other wife Roxana.

 His brother Aridaeus, after ruling for slightly more than six years, was murdered along with his wife.
-The murder was carried out by order of Olympias, Alexander's mother.
+The murder was carried out by order of his mother Olympias.

 His son Alexander Aegus and mother Roxana were murdered by order of General Cassander.